Alaska WIndjammer Kites

 Above: Bill Glude teaching Tim Thomas to kiteboard, Haines.
 Photo © Peter Nave.

 Water kiting is a little harder to start with, but good coaching offsets the initial challenge, and you get better very rapidly once you are past the first few days.
 You need a little more gear, including a good wet or dry suit.
-We have found that giving people time on our Uno tube kite trainer, which is identical to but smaller than a regular water kite and flies off the same harness and lineset, gives our students a tremendous head start and they learn quickly when they get in the water.
+We use the IKO (International Kite Organization) teaching progression which uses short lines to depower the kites as you learn.
+We find that our students learn much faster, and with better confidence.

 Bill Glude teaching kiteboarding, Haines